 How can I tell Weller apart from Roseville or McCoy?

 The pottery marks are the most reliable distinction.
 Weller marks typically read “Weller” or “Weller Pottery” in script, kiln stamp, or block letters.
 Roseville used an impressed block letter “ROSEVILLE USA” mark or a script “Roseville” mark.
 McCoy pieces are marked “McCoy” or “NM” for Nelson McCoy.
-Art pottery lines can also be distinguished by glaze and decoration style: Weller’s Hudson line is hand-painted on soft grounds, while Roseville’s comparable lines (Della Robbia, Rozane) have different glaze characters.
+Art pottery lines can also be distinguished by glaze and decoration style.
 Reference books with photographs are the fastest way to learn the visual differences.

 What is the most valuable piece of Weller pottery ever sold?